abdawone/Best-README-Template/README.md

 Open _[http://localhost:8069/](http://localhost:8069/)_ on your browser.
 We recommend you use: Firefox, Chrome (Chromium the open source equivalent) or any other browser with development tools.

-To log in as the administrator user, you can use the following credentials:

-email = admin

-password = admin
+To log in as the administrator user, you can use the following credentials: email = admin password = admin

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://www.odoo.com/documentation/14.0/developer/misc/other/cmdline.html#reference-cmdline-server)_
+_For more examples, please refer to the [Reference cmdline server](https://www.odoo.com/documentation/14.0/developer/misc/other/cmdline.html#reference-cmdline-server)_